Fedolodic/data-structure-and-algorithms-visualizer/explainer.md

 ## Segment Tree Range Sum
 A segment tree precomputes sums for intervals of an array so that any range sum query can be answered in `O(log n)` time.
 The array is stored in a binary tree where each internal node holds the sum of its children.

+## Sparse Table Range Minimum Query
+A sparse table precomputes range minimums for a static array using overlapping blocks of power-of-two sizes.
+Queries take O(1) time by combining two blocks that cover the range.
+Building the table costs O(n log n).